Spousal Maintenance Attorney in Indianapolis

 The decision to award alimony to either of spouse in a

 divorce is not automatic.
-Instead, Indiana state law provides that the family
+Instead, Indiana state law provides that the

-certain circumstances.
+circumstances.
 If the parties to the divorce previously executed a

 prenuptial agreement that specifically addressed the question of spousal maintenance, this